 Transfer Credit Evaluation

 You will receive an updated copy of your Transfer Credit Evaluation at Transfer Orientation.
-For the most up to date copy after Transfer Orientation, contact the Office of Admission or the Office of Student Assistance.
+For the most up to date copy after Transfer Orientation, contact the Office of Admission or the Registrar.

 In addition to submitting your prior college transcripts, AP scores must be sent separately (even if they were submitted and processed by your prior school).
 In order for Pace to process these scores and apply them as credit, you will need to send your official AP exam scores to the Admission Office through the College Board.
 AP Courses must be resent every time you attend a new institution and will not automatically transfer each time.
 AP courses are graded on a scale up to 5, and Pace will accept a grade of 4 or higher.